reactorlabs/RhoVec/semantics.md

     v_2 = [int_1 .. int_n2],T_Int
     v_3 = [lit'_1 .. lit'_n3],T
     forall i in 1..n2 : int_i == 0
+    T =/= T_Null
     --------------------------------  :: E_Subset1_Zero_Assign
     E C<x[v_2] <- v_3> --> E' C<v_3>

     Error if:
       - x not in E
+      - T == T_Null

 This is a special case of `Subset1_Assign` where all elements of `v_2` are `0`: nothing is updated and the value of the replacement vector is returned.
+Subset assignment to the NULL vector is not allowed, as there is no coercion here.

     x in E